nutratech/blog/content/posts/2022/08/18/anxiety-safe-effective-treatment.rst

 You will be able to flow freely in the moment and abide by the words.

+Sometimes your biology will get ahead of you, and you may feel anxious when you shouldn't.
+Sometimes supplementation can restore homeostasis in extenuating circumstances, (sometimes it can horrifically disrupt things too).

 Exposure has been very important to me.
 One might even say this blog is an expression of it, helping me overcome more and more.